 Calorie Restriction Research

-The beneficial effects of CR in laboratory animals have been known for more than 80 years, but only in the past decade has an appreciable level of funding and attention been given to this field.
+The beneficial effects of CR in laboratory animals have been known for more than 80 years, but only in the past 15 years has an appreciable level of funding and attention been given to this field.
 Human studies such as CALERIE have been underway for years and many research groups are digging into the operating details of cells and metabolism to firstly explain how the CR response works to extend life, and secondly to try to produce treatments that can mimic this effect.
 So far a great deal has been learned, but little headway has been made towards calorie restriction mimetic therapies.
 The genes and processes that control metabolism are notoriously complex, and scientists do not yet have a complete understanding of even this one narrow slice of the bigger picture.

 So what is known at present?
 Loss of visceral fat tissue should be mentioned in the context of CR, as we all know that if you eat fewer calories, you will tend to slim down.
 A mountain of research indicates that carrying excess body fat is harmful to your long term health in many different ways.
 Even modest levels of excess weight increases the risk of later suffering common age-related conditions such as diabetes, cancer, and Alzheimer's, with one of the contributing factors being the relationship between fat cells and chronic inflammation.
 It is no exaggeration to say that if you are overweight, you will have a shorter, less healthy life.
 This is repeated by the scientific community in study after study.
 Given all of this, it is plausible that some portion of the health benefits of CR stem from the accompanying loss of fat tissue, although biochemical research indicates that there is clearly more than just that going on under the hood.
 CR is also creating a variety of positive changes in the controlling mechanisms of metabolism.